rayguna/CS102_Portfolio_Project/Readme.md

 #### 1. About the Project

+This is a command-line application for sorting and filtering the California housing dataset.
+The user will be given a list of houses that meet the user's criteria based on any of the following options:
+ (1) View the top or bottom 100 sorted list.
+ (2) Filter housing data.
+ (3) View all data.

-This project provides a hands-on experience to work with selected sorting and searching algorithm on a large dataset.
+This project provided me with a hands-on experience to work with selected sorting and searching algorithm on a large dataset.
 I have selected the quick sort and binary search algorithms due to their popularity and reasonable time complexities (i.e., O(n*log(n)) and O(log(n)), respectively).

 This project consists of the following files: